 The Gathering helped the kids understand the nuances of wild elephant behavior and how these National Parks with large herds of elephants can bring in incredible tourism revenue to the country only if the safaris are done in a responsible manner.
 We live in hope that someday these kids will also become strong advocates of banning elephant back safari rides which are promoted by many adults in their communities.

 Many rural kids in Sri Lanka do not have access to good English education - and this stifles their future.
 With poor access to the internet, no access to English newspapers and a library that was broken into by rogue elephants, these kids stand very little chance of improving their English language skills.
-Except, during the weekly English class done by the Village Headman voluntarily and when interacting with foreign guests.
-A visit to a rural village, packed with fun and games with these primary school kids from the village, is an experience our guests truly never forget!
-Nor do the kids.
+Initially these English classes were conducted by the Village Headman voluntarily, subsequently our guides have now taken over the task.
+This weekly lesson and your tours are the only chance for them to speak in English.

-English books that our guests have so generously given have been a great teaching resource to the voluntary teacher and to these adamant learners to explore the language.
+English books that our guests have so generously given have been a great teaching resource.
 If you ever join our tours - do please consider bringing English Language Teaching Resources (eg: flash cards etc).
 It would really help.
 Ayu in the Wild does not encourage any cash donations.

 A touching gesture by one of our guest families, Jo and Chris Harrison, who went that extra mile to compile these beautiful photo books of their unforgettable times playing with the rural children.
 No doubt, the photo books will be leafed through by the entire village for years to come!

 Thank you Jo and Chris!